-- 1. review and agree the proposed approach set out in the report to implement webcasting for certain meetings of the Council when held in the Council Chamber; - 2. review and agree the new draft protocol for webcasting, recording and using social media in council meetings.
+- 1. review and agree the proposed approach set out in the report to implement webcasting for certain meetings of the Council when held in the Council Chamber; - 2. approve the provisions suggested to prepare Members and Officers for the implementation of webcasting; - 3. approve the approach to review of the new system, to assess the extent to which the equipment, procedures and officer support are meeting operational requirements; - 4. review and agree the new draft protocol for webcasting, recording and using social media in council meetings.